Frequently Asked Questions

 A: Yes, and no, and we want to be square with you about all of the particulars.
 Our chickens, turkeys and pigs eat a certified organic, whole-grain ration from Reedy Fork Organic Farm nearby.
 (We were Reedy Fork’s first feed customers in 2008.)
 Most “pastured” chickens and turkeys are fed a ration of GMO and chemical-laden feed, and we strongly believe that “This is food!” means that the chickens, pigs and turkeys eat a diet free of GMOs and non-GMO pesticides.
 (What came before GMOs isn’t worthy of going back to; “GMO-free” is another way of saying “older-style chemicals.”).

 We have chosen not to certify the poultry and porcine operations because we believe you all are the best (and most economical) certifiers, and our chickens and pigs get some (non organic) real-food scraps from the Saxapahaw General Store.
 Our dairy cows and sheep are managed organically with the exception of occasional antibiotic use (to save an animals life only) and the molasses we use is not organic.
 We also fertilize our hay ground with ammonium sulfate (considered the least offensive of the conventional fertilizers until we can afford to start managing that 60-acres totally organically).
 All of our 200 acres of pastures would qualify to be certified organic.
 We believe in transparency and not platitudes such as “beyond organic,” which for many folks means a lot of things that we don’t think it should mean.
-We are one of the most organically committed, direct-market, diversified dairy farm you can find in the region.
+We are one of the most organically committed, direct-marketed, diversified dairy farms you can find in the region.
+We are organic in our hearts, and pragmatic in our approach.
 Transparency is our trademark.
 Ask away.

 Q: Can I visit your farm?